Saving a Fig Variety from Extinction | A Fig Story...

 2. The story of saving a special fig variety

 Black Portuguese #155 is a fig that was long ago listed on the Belleclare Nursery fig variety list.
 Belleclare Nursery was the first nursery that was fig-focused.
 In fact, Martha Stewart visited them to learn about growing fig trees.
 The name Belleclare represents quite a bit of fig history in the US and so finding, learning, or growing any of the figs on their numbered list, has historical importance.

-Black Portuguese #155 is a fig that I saw on a Figs4Fun thread many years ago.
-Scroll down and you'll see Gorgi mentioning it here: http://figs4funforum.arghchive.com/p...and-NY-5484511 - With his excitement for it..
-I thought, what a great fig to try and find.
+I first saw the Black Portuguese fig on a Figs4Fun thread many years ago.
+Scroll down and you'll see Gorgi mentioning it here: Because of his excitement for the variety, I thought that it would be a great fig to try and find and grow for myself.

-It's definitely a fig that's similar to Black Madeira.
+After growing the fig for a number of years, I agree with him that it's definitely a fig that's similar to Black Madeira.
 How similar?
-I can't say for sure yet, but a fig worth growing that I'm surprised more people haven't taken an interest in.
-It's truly a hidden gem in the fig world and a true almost lost Belleclare fig that can't even be found on their last list (#155).
+I can't say for sure yet, but a special fig that's worth growing.
+It's truly a hidden gem in the fig world and a true almost lost Belleclare fig that can't even be found on their last public list of varieties.

-Anyway.. this is the kind of thing I enjoy the most about figs at this point in the hobby.
+This is the kind of thing I enjoy the most about figs at this point in the hobby.
 Finding hidden gems.
-If anyone has a interesting story about their fig, please share it if you haven't already.
+If anyone has an interesting story about their fig, please share it if you haven't already.
 Or maybe someone needs to identify a variety?
 Happy to help or spread around something you think is your own hidden gem.